notkevin12/site/networking.md

 - Demultiplexing: delivering ingress segments to the correct socket/process
 - Multiplexing: gathering data from different sockets and serializing egress segments
 - Source and destination port fields are 16 bits (range [0, 65535], but ports [0, 1023] are reserved)
+- UDP sockets are a 2-tuple of `(dest IP, dest port)`, whereas TCP sockets are a 4-tuple of `(source IP, source port, dest IP, dest port)`

 ## Network Addressing